History of life: Earliest evidence for life on Earth

-The earliest identified organisms were minute and relatively featureless, and their fossils look like small rods that are very difficult to tell apart from structures that arise through abiotic physical processes.
+The earliest identified organisms were minute and relatively featureless, and their fossils looked like small rods that are very difficult to tell apart from structures that arise through abiotic physical processes.
 The oldest undisputed evidence of life on Earth, interpreted as fossilized bacteria, dates to 3 Ga.
 Other finds in rocks dated to about 3.5 Ga have been interpreted as bacteria, with geochemical evidence also seeming to show the presence of life 3.8 Ga.
 However, these analyses were closely scrutinized, and non-biological processes were found which could produce all of the "signatures of life" that had been reported.
 While this does not prove that the structures found had a non-biological origin, they cannot be taken as clear evidence for the presence of life.
-Geochemical signatures from rocks deposited 3.4 Ga have been interpreted as evidence for life, although these statements have not been thoroughly examined by critics.
+Geochemical signatures from rocks deposited 3.4 Ga have been interpreted as evidence for life.

 Evidence for fossilized microorganisms considered to be 3.77 billion to 4.28 billion years old was found in the Nuvvuagittuq Greenstone Belt in Quebec, Canada, although the evidence is disputed as inconclusive.

 Origins of life on Earth

-Biologists reason that all living organisms on Earth must share a single last universal ancestor, because it would be virtually impossible that two or more separate lineages could have independently developed the many complex biochemical mechanisms common to all living organisms.
+Most biologists reason that all living organisms on Earth must share a single last universal ancestor, because it would be virtually impossible that two or more separate lineages could have independently developed the many complex biochemical mechanisms common to all living organisms.